Autonomous implementation of thermodynamic cycles at the nanoscale

-We remark that we have not shown how to autonomously implement a Carnot or Otto cycle.
-Our cycle is driven by a voltage instead of temperature gradient.
-This is nevertheless of technological relevance: a car engine does nothing but converting chemical work into mechanical work in analogy to our model.
-How to autonomously realize Carnot and Otto cycles remains open.
-Since the Otto cycle assumes a strict separation between strokes exchanging \emph{only} work \emph{or} heat, this faces additional challenges.
+We remark that we have not shown how to implement a Carnot or Otto cycle.
+Our cycle is driven by a voltage instead of temperature bias, converting chemical work into mechanical work.
+Autonomously realizing Carnot and Otto cycles faces additional challenges and remains open.